CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description is essentially a long list of trigger terms with no explanation of what the skill actually does.
-While the trigger term coverage is excellent and natural, the complete absence of a 'what does this do' statement is a critical weakness.
-It reads as a keyword dump rather than a proper skill description that would help Claude understand the skill's purpose and capabilities.
+While the trigger term coverage is excellent and comprehensive, the complete absence of a capability summary ('what does this do') severely undermines its quality.
+It needs a concise opening statement describing the skill's concrete actions before the trigger term list.

 Suggestions

-Consider grouping the trigger terms into logical categories (wallet management, trading, prediction markets) for better readability and to help Claude understand the scope of each capability area.
+Consider grouping the trigger terms by category (wallet ops, trading, predictions, approvals) for better readability and to help Claude understand the skill's scope more clearly.

 DimensionReasoningScore